Amouliani: The Small Island with a Big Charm

 Take a cruise around the island to see hidden beaches

-Visit the church of Agios Nikolaos in the center of the village
+Visit the Church of St. Nicholas in the village center

 Enjoy the sunset from the western coast overlooking Sithonia